LIST: Stores closed on Thanksgiving Day

 Walmart

-A Walmart spokesperson has confirmed to FOX 8 that all of its stores (supercenters and neighborhood markets) will be closed on Thanksgiving Day.
+A Walmart spokesperson has confirmed that all of its stores (supercenters and neighborhood markets) will be closed on Thanksgiving Day.